mrreyes512/Find-Your-Why/notes.md

 # Find Your Why - Notes

-## Discover Your Why - Chapter Two
+## Discover Your WHY - Chapter Two

 ### Basic steps to discover WHY